 Since the start of the TA Programme, Frankfurt School Experts had been providing targeted capacity building via consulting interventions to national development banks, banks, and MFIs for several topics such as Climate Finance, Business Continuity Planning, Credit Management, Customer Relationship Management, and HR Management.

 Second, the PFIs benefited from the design and delivery of training programmes that focused on Credit and Risk Management and Social Performance Management, including the SPI4 Audit and subsequent identification of a Social Performance Management action plan.

-A third important component refers to support for PFIs funded by EIB to reach compliance with EIB processes and requirements.
+A third important component referred to support for PFIs funded by EIB to reach compliance with EIB processes and requirements.
 Here, the TA support mainly identified the gaps in EIB covenants and proposed a reduction strategy to close the gaps.